WebAssembly/stringref/proposals/stringref/Overview.md

  2. Communicating strings with another process, possibly over the network.
 Here, UTF-8 and WTF-8 are the important encodings, and we need to be able to read and write to arbitrary slices of arrays.

+The instructions below shall be available in WebAssembly implementations that support both GC and stringrefs.

 ```
 (string.new_wtf8_array $wtf8_policy codeunits:$t start:i32 end:i32)